coolpx/currency-api/SQL.md

 # Step 3

 Create the table.
 We will only need one table because we only store user data.
 This step is easy because I have already done all the work for you.
 Make sure you're using the database by running `USE db;`.
-Run `CREATE TABLE users (id INT AUTO_INCREMENT PRIMARY KEY, currency BIGINT UNSIGNED DEFAULT 0, key VARCHAR(16), admin BOOLEAN DEFAULT false);`.
+Run `CREATE TABLE users (id INT AUTO_INCREMENT PRIMARY KEY, currency BIGINT UNSIGNED DEFAULT 0, apiKey CHAR(36), admin BOOLEAN DEFAULT 0);`.
 After registering on your web server, make yourself an admin by running `ALTER TABLE users SET admin = true WHERE id = 1`, where 1 is your ID.

 Congratulations, you are complete!